Chemaclass/chemaclass.com/content/books/oeur/en/07-2015-septiembre.md

 ![book-chapter](/images/books/oeur/07.jpg)

 ## God exists: it's me, and so are you

 I am an undead.
 I am alive—more alive than ever!
 I am a person who likes to have things clear.
 Character, fair.

 I am a life-loving person, embracing the moment and time, as well as my circumstances.
-I would never want to be a person idolized by masses that cannot see beyond their reality.
+I would never want to be a person idolized by the masses who cannot see beyond their reality.

 I won't go into details about whether it's more or less correct to be faithful to one belief or another.
 Everyone can do what they want—that's our freedom—but freedom is linked to responsibility.
 Each becomes responsible for themselves; each one, guard your beliefs, and I will guard mine.
 Guarding mine means not staying silent when something bothers me, when something is not right in my eyes, or when I believe something doesn't make sense.
 Then, I will speak up to try to correct it.